dapr-sandbox/generator-dapr/src/templates/languages/javascript/README.md

 ```

 Once deployed, you should see that 2/2 containers are running for the deployment.
 This represents the container that hosts your microservice and the container that hosts the dapr runtime.

-### Build and Deploy using the Make file **NOT YET IMPLEMENTED**

-1. Navigate to the top level of your project and open the Makefile
-2. Update [[INSERT VARIABLES]] to represent your container registry and your
-2. Run make build ... which will build container images for all of the microservices in your project
-3. Run make push ... which will push
-4. Run kubectl apply -f "javascript.yaml"

 ### Use your app in Kubernetes